sathishmepco53/FirebasePushNotification/README.md

 - Your SERVER_KEY can be obtained from Firebase Console -> Settings -> Cloud Messaging -> ServerKey
 - Build the project

+# Download the sample Apk
+<a href="https://github.com/sathishmepco53/FirebasePushNotification/raw/master/app/release/app-release.apk"> Click here to download the apk file </a>